Secret Agent X: Reprints and new stories

 Several Secret Agent X novels have been reprinted over the years.
 In the 1960s, at the height of the camp craze and the success of the Doc Savage reprints, Corinth Press (an imprint of soft porn publisher Regency) issued seven Secret Agent X adventures in paperback.
 Their low distribution made them collector's items almost from the very first, but didn't generate enough sales to continue the series.
 Since then, several other small presses have reprinted different stories.
 Small press Altus Press has begun an ambitious reprinting of the entire Secret Agent "X" series in nine volumes.
 All nine volumes have appeared.

 Beginning in 1996 Secret Agent X became the latest in a series of pulp heroes to be revived.
 In Tom Johnson's short story "Horror's Monster", published in Classic Pulp Fiction Stories #9, Agent X's saga moved into the early days of World War II.
 Here he squared off against criminals who employed giant spiders to achieve their nefarious ends.
 Since publication of Johnson's tale, Stephen Payne has penned three novels starring the Secret Agent: The Freezing Fiends (CPFS #12-17), Master of Madness (Double Danger Tales #1-3), and Halo of Horror (Double Danger Tales #21-23), all appearing under the aegis of Tom Johnson's Fading Shadows books.
 Halo of Horror and Master of Madness has since been reprinted in a pulp facsimile format by Altus Press.

-Altus Press has also published other Secret Agent X material: The Stolen Formula, a rewrite of a Secret Agent X story written specifically for the Greek audience and published in their "magazine" Triple Detective #1, and reprinted The Secret Agent X Companion, a comprehensive history of the character by Tom Johnson and Will Murray.
+Altus Press has also published other Secret Agent X material: The Stolen Formula, a rewrite of a Secret Agent X story written specifically for the Greek audience and published in their "magazine" Triple Detective #1, and published a revised and updated The Secret Agent X Companion, a comprehensive history of the character by Tom Johnson and Will Murray.

 In addition, Wild Cat Books issued two collections of novellas showcasing the Agent; Secret Agent X Volumes 1 & 2.
 These were edited by pulp historian/writer, Ron Fortier and are currently Airship 27 Productions and published by Cornerstone Books Publisher.
 It is a continuing series of all new stories with future volumes in production.
 The third, fourth, and fifth volumes have already appeared, with Frank Schildiner's take on the hero as the cover tale.
+Airship 27 has since put brought out seven volumes in print of new stories.